 Opera under the stars, anyone?

 A must see.
-Especially when it is Carmen, with its spectacular costumes, amazing Spanish beats, powerful voices and lots of passion.
+Especially when it is La Boheme, with its spectacular costumes, powerful voices and lots of passion.

-From April 8th to 23rd, 2017 at the Entertainment Quarter in Moore Park, children will love showbags with goodies, sweets and toys and the various fun rides.
+From 24th of March to 2nd of April, 2018 at the Entertainment Quarter in Moore Park, children will love showbags with goodies, sweets and toys and the various fun rides.

 There's plenty of entertainment and fun: live animals, puppets and adventure shows, easter-egg hunt and circus.

-Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Metro, the Hayden Orpheum Picture Palace in Cremorne, the Factory, UNSW Roundhouse, the Riverside in Parramatta, the Comedy Store at the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, ANZ Stadium, Bondi Pavilion and several other venues across Sydney .
+Get ready for a belly laugh with your favourite comedians at several theatres such as Enmore, the Hayden Orpheum Picture Palace in Cremorne, the Factory, UNSW Roundhouse, the Riverside in Parramatta, the Comedy Store at the Entertainment Quarter, Sydney Opera House, the Concourse in Chatswood, Bondi Pavilion, Sydney Town Hall, and several other venues across Sydney .

 Feel like dressing up in style, sipping champagne and rubbing shoulders with celebrities?